MicroEmulator: Android

 MicroEmulator has official support for the Android platform.
 It is also possible to convert J2ME MIDlet JAR-packages into standalone APK files.

 J2ME Loader — is an enhanced fork of MicroEmulator for Android.

 JL-Mod — is an enhaced fork of J2ME Loader with the Mascot Capsule 3D API support.

 iOS

 MicroEmulator has been ported to iOS, but it requires to use iOS jailbreaking technique to install it on iPhone or other iOS device.

 Mac OS

 MicroEmulator officially supports Mac OS, but there is also package in MacPorts repository.

-Maemo

-MicroEmulator has an official support for Maemo platform, and there is custom MicroEmulator devices skins (themed to Nokia S60 smartphones with 240x320 and 640x360 displays) made for Nokia N900.

-Here is a command to launch MicroEmulator on Maemo with JSR 75 lib loaded, to grant MIDlets file system access: